 - Secure Virtual Machine

-You will most likely have to restart your computer in order to fully disable these settings.
+You will most likely have to restart your computer to disable these settings fully.

 - Go to "Settings"